napassornl/napassornl.github.io/_posts/2017-11-10-Network-Security.md

 [**Network Monitoring Github**](https://github.com/napassornl/Network-Security)

-This project aims to enhance user host protection by creating a Python Network Security program to detect/ monitors incoming data packets and block unsecured packets from reaching computer host.
+This project aims to enhance user protection by creating a Python Network Security program to detect and monitors incoming data packets and block unsecured packets from reaching computer host.

 # Program Components